Museum Notes: Rupert Gallery – Stellenbosch • South Africa

 On loan from the Iziko South African National Gallery Collection.

-Inspired to visit the Cape Winelands?
+Inspired to visit Cape Town, South Africa?

 LOVE IT.
 SHARE IT.
 PIN IT.